TrES-2b

-TrES-2b (also known as Kepler-1b or GSC 03549-02811b) is an extrasolar planet orbiting the star GSC 03549-02811 located 750 light years away from the Solar System.
+TrES-2b (also known as Kepler-1b or GSC 03549-02811b) is an extrasolar planet orbiting the star TrES-2A located 750 light years away from the Solar System.
 The planet was identified in 2011 as the darkest known exoplanet, reflecting less than 1% of any light that hits it.
-Reflecting less light than charcoal, on the surface the planet is said to be pitch black, although, given its closeness to its parent star, it would still visually have a very high surface brightness.
+Reflecting less light than charcoal, on the surface the planet is said to be pitch black, although it does emit dim red glow due to its temperature.
 The planet's mass and radius indicate that it is a gas giant with a bulk composition similar to that of Jupiter.
 Unlike Jupiter, but similar to many planets detected around other stars, TrES-2b is located very close to its star and belongs to the class of planets known as hot Jupiters.
 This system was within the field of view of the Kepler spacecraft.

 This planet continues to be studied by other projects, and the parameters are continuously improving.
 A 2007 study improved stellar and planetary parameters.
 A 2008 study concluded that the TrES-2 system is a binary star system.
 This significantly affects the values for the stellar and the planetary parameters.

 Discovery

-The radial velocity of GSC 03549–02811 over time, caused by the presence of TrES-2 b.
+The radial velocity of GSC 03549–02811 over time, caused by the presence of TrES-2b.

 TrES-2b was discovered on August 21, 2006 by the Trans-Atlantic Exoplanet Survey (TrES) by detecting the transit of the planet across its parent star using Sleuth (Palomar Observatory, California) and PSST (Lowell Observatory, Arizona), part of the TrES network of 10–cm telescopes.
 The discovery was confirmed by the W. M. Keck Observatory on September 8, 2006, by measuring the radial velocity of the star that hosts TrES-2b.